tjfontaine/cloudnative/observability-and-analysis/telemetry/prometheus/application-metrics-with-prometheus.md

-# Prometheus: How to Monitor Your Applications
+# How to Monitor Your Applications

 So, you have followed the [Prometheus 101 Tutorial](Readme.md), your OCI Kubernetes cluster is running Prometheus, with the operator installed, and even has Grafana configured.
 What now?